-1. The AES key is a 128 bits or 256 bits random number according to NIST Special Publication 800-133; Recommendation for Cryptographic Key Generation, section 5 and 6.1 [N8133].
+1. The AES key is a 128 bits or 192 bits or 256 bits random number according to NIST Special Publication 800-133; Recommendation for Cryptographic Key Generation, section 4 and 6.1 [N8133].

-FCS CKM.4 Cryptographic key destruction
+FCS_CKM.4 Cryptographic key destruction

-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or

-FCS_CKM.1 Cryptographic key generation]
+Hierarchical to: No other components.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation]